-All chemical analyses for samples collected will be completed by Pace Analytical, a CLP laboratory capable of performing project-specific analysis indicated in the attached QA/QC requirements.
+All chemical analyses for samples collected will be completed by Pace Analytical (Pace) or Eurofins Environment Northeast, LLC (Eurofins), CLP laboratories capable of performing project-specific analysis indicated in the attached QA/QC requirements.
 The project manager will be responsible for all project-related laboratory coordination.